 Where: O’Gara’s at the Fair, near the main entrance

-As it is with the Rueben, you would think that a pretzel wouldn’t make my list.
+As it is with the Rueben, you would think that a pretzel wouldn’t make a best Minnesota State Fair food list.
 You can get one at just about any mall.
 But these aren’t your ordinary pretzels.
 A couple years ago, I had the garlic pretzel.
-It was delightful, but it was WAY too much garlic.
+It was delightful, but it had WAY too much garlic.
 At the 2018 State Fair, I took a more simple route and got a salted pretzel with butter and cheese sauce.
 Delightful.
 They’re baked on-site and at $6, are a great deal.

 Where: south of the Midway entrance, near the Horse Barn